d-german/reasoned-hope/Writerside/topics/Default-topic.md

 ## Scope and Content

-This documentation project covers three foundational areas of Christian theology:
+This project covers three foundational areas of Christian theology:

 ### 1. Christian Apologetics